Rules and categories

 - You control all of your clients for your service.
 You're fixing it if it breaks anyway.

 - You want your client's build to break instead of getting errors at runtime.
-(Hopefully your clients are equally happy to immediately stop what they're doing to fix your service.)
+(This assumes your clients are equally happy to immediately stop what they're doing to fix your service.)

 - All of your clients are in a monorepo.
 You want to determine who's depending on deprecated features by a broken build instead of at runtime.